apiarian/migration-playground/README.md

 ### Running the Shiny API

 The API command can be launched by executing `go run shiny-api/api/*.go`.
-The Updater command can be launched by executing `go run shiny-api/updater/*.go`.
+The

-See the respective `-help` output for command-line arguments.
+See the `-help` output for command-line arguments.

 **NOTE:** Kafka needs to be available for the API to function.